mykasmod/spring/README.md

 		- When Triangle bean is destroyed the method of DisposableBean.destroy is called
 	- Disadvantage of InitializingBean, DisposableBean is implementing the Spring interface.
 	- Another way to do it is by using autowire="byName" init-method="myInit"
+	- Another way is to create clean method then use a destroy-method="myCleanup" in bean configuration